lofirepo/lofire/index.md

 can use it to support secure and authenticated interaction of their members through wikis, knowledge bases, structured discussions and decision making tools.

-It supports Open Science and Decentralized Science (DeSci) by providing infrastructure for collaboration around decentralized data repositories and knowledge bases that can be used to collaborate on research projects, as well as share and publish research results.
+It supports Open Knowledge and Decentralized Science (DeSci) by providing infrastructure for collaboration around decentralized data repositories and knowledge bases that can be used to collaborate on research projects, as well as to share and publish research results and artifacts.

 Here's a selection of applications LoFiRe can be used for that we intend to develop once we're ready with the underlying infrastructure: